xrdocs/application-hosting/_blogs/2024-10-22-the-path-forward-to-any-plug-in-any-host.md

 ## Another Approach: AppSel Code
 Recently there has been movement in the right direction:
-The official release of [OIF CMIS 5.3](https://www.oiforum.com/wp-content/uploads/OIF-CMIS-05.3.pdf) and publication of OIF White Paper : “[CMIS: Path to Plug and Play](https://www.oiforum.com/wp-content/uploads/OIF-CMIS-Plug-and-Play-01.0.pdf)”
+The official release of [OIF CMIS 5.3](https://www.oiforum.com/wp-content/uploads/OIF-CMIS-05.3.pdf) and publication of OIF White Paper: “[CMIS: Path to Plug and Play](https://www.oiforum.com/wp-content/uploads/OIF-CMIS-Plug-and-Play-01.0.pdf)”.
 The whitepaper describes how a host (a router for example) can use the advertised capabilities to configure a module for different applications in a generic manner.
 The proposal is that Host platforms adopting two enhancements:
 1. Hosts use module advertising to create a table of applications and 		present that table in human readable form.
 Utilizing new CMIS Common 		Data Block (CBD) commands to extract the applications details.
 A 			description of the host/media codes stores in the optics module itself 		which enhances the solution by not requiring the host to know how to 		interpret the hex values